rammybt/trading_journal/strategic_asset_allocation-india.md

     - Gold Bees.
     - N100.
     - Bharat Bond ETF (Long Term)
+        - Start with 10yr maturity and shift to new ≈10yr maturity after ≈4 years.
 - Portfolio Size - 0 - 5.
 - Rebalance Frequency - Weekly.
 - Allocation - 0% to 100% (No Leverage or Shorting).